 Personal statement

 • Employers who offer diversity fellowships/scholarships require a personal statement, giving you an opportunity to share your story.
-CPD counselors have significant experience providing guidance to students, to ensure your statement is well written and compelling.
+CPD advisors have significant experience providing guidance to students, to ensure your statement is well written and compelling.

 • Topics may include your personal background, professional aspirations, challenges you have faced, or your leadership experience.